Danielerikrust/CH9121/README.md

 ![The Board](/images/Pico-ETH-CH9121-Pinout.jpg#center)

-After a RST running the *CH9121read.py* file shows that the user configuration settings are still in CH9121 memory.
+After a RST running *CH9121read.py* shows that the user configuration settings are still in CH9121 memory.
 Wireshark confirms the CH9121 is still using its last configurations even after RST.
 The RST severs and resets active ethernet connections to the chip.

 ## UDP Server Mode